dartmouth-cs52/dartmouth-cs52.github.io/index.md

 ### Class:

-  - 2A Classes will meet Tuesday and Thursday on the new schedule (2:25-4:15pm).<br>
+  - 2A Classes will meet Tuesday and Thursday (2:25-4:15pm).<br>
-  - X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours for lab assignments.<br>
+  - X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours.<br>
-  - Location: Carson 61  (limited space to ~40)
+  - Location: LSC 200

 ![](assets/imgs/carson61.jpg){: .fancy }

 ### Office Hours and Contact:

   - We'll be using [Slack](https://cs52-dartmouth.slack.com) for most communication.
 Find us there!

-    Open Help Hours: Wed 4:35-5:25pm during X-hour.
+  - Open Help Hours: Wed 4:35-5:25pm during X-hour.

   - Instructor:<br>
-    Mon 12-2pm, 4-5pm; Fri 11-1pm; or by appointment in Sudikoff 219/143
+    Mon 12-2pm, 4-5pm; Fri 11-1pm; or by appointment in Sudikoff 219/007

 <table>
   <tr>